Mat1020/Mat1020/README.md

 ## I'm Matías Taján.
 A hardware & software engineer from Maryland, United States.

+I'm quite new for computer science, I started at the beggining of 2024.
 <!--
 **Mat1020/Mat1020** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.